-Users can find the previous Min and Max Price record of delisted SKU on the delisted table easily as illustrated in the image below.
+Users can find the previous Min and Max Price record of delisted SKU on the delisted listings page easily as illustrated in the image below.
 The latest delisted SKU will be placed at the top of the table.

-- Users can update Min Price, Max Price, and Rule directly on the delisted SKU before reactivating the delisted listing.
+- Users can update Min Price, Max Price, and Rule directly on the delisted SKU before reactivating the delisted listing in Amazon seller central.

-Please follow the instruction outlined below to understand how to access the “Delisted tabled.”
+Please follow the instruction outlined below to understand how to access the “Delisted Listings.”

 Step 2: You can input SKU or ASIN to search your delisted SKU, and the latest delisted SKU will be placed at the top of the table.

-Note1: Due to the update frequency of the listing report, if a listing has been delisted in Seller Central and you can’t find it in the delisted table, please try to go back to “Manage Listings” table to find it.
+Note: Due to the update frequency of the listing report, if a listing has been delisted in Seller Central and you can’t find it in the delisted table, please try to go back to the “Manage Listings” table to find it.

-Step 3: You can decide if you want to modify Min Price, Max Price and assigned rule for the delisted SKU.
+Step 3: You can decide if you want to modify Min Price, Max Price, and assigned rule for the delisted SKU.
 If your SKU was still in “Enable Repricing” status when it was delisted, once the delisted SKU is reactivated, Repricing Central will reprice your SKU with the new Min and Max Prices and Rule.
-However, if you leave one of Min price, Max Price and Rule fields empty and save in the delisted table(See the Screenshot below), we will pause the repricing once its reactivated in the future.
+However, if you leave one of the Min Price or Max Price fields empty and save in the delisted table(See the Screenshot below), we will pause the repricing once its reactivated in the future.